 Get help navigating the recovery process:

 NC Small Business & Technology Development Center: Recovery Resources

 Recovery strategies, access to capital, counseling assistance to businesses seeking federal disaster recovery loans.

 The U.S. Chamber of Commerce Foundation has put together a step-by-step small business recovery guide, which includes numerous links and suggestions for a variety of scenarios.

 This federal website allows you to apply for more than 70 forms of disaster assistance from 17 federal agencies.

 National Flood Insurance Program

 What to do after the flood.

 With the state’s largest National Register Historic District, Wilmington has a keen sense of tradition and preservation, as well as a need to push beyond the conventional.
-The city leverages this balance to attract global corporations like GE-Hitachi Nuclear Energy, Verizon Wireless, PPD and Corning.
-Businesses large and small fall in love with the historic charm, quality of life, big-city amenities and skilled workforce that we are working to improve even more through the Chamber's Cape Fear Future initiative.
+The city leverages this balance to build the Wilmington business community and attract global corporations like GE-Hitachi Nuclear Energy, Verizon Wireless, PPD, GE Aviation, and Corning.
+Companies large and small fall in love with the historic charm, quality of life, big-city amenities and skilled workforce.

 But don’t take our word for it, or anyone else’s.
 Experience life filled with balance and vibrancy, whether your passion is kayaking, antiquing in a refurbished cotton market, golfing on a course designed by Jack Nicklaus, sailing the Atlantic, or simply scouting a site for your business that your employees will love.